momentohq/public-dev-docs/docs/develop/tutorials/serverless-cache-walkthrough/2-deploying-a-basic-serverless-application.md

 ---
 sidebar_position: 2
-Description: In this tutorial, learn to deploy a basic serverless application into AWS for use with Momento Serverless Cache.
+Description: In this tutorial, learn to deploy a basic serverless application into AWS for use with Momento Cache.
 ---

 # Deploying a basic serverless application